jonathan-lester/MMM-WindyV2/README.md

 Fork of the TheStigh's [MMM-Windv2](https://github.com/TheStigh/MMM-WindyV2) plugin for [MagicMirror](https://github.com/MichMich/MagicMirror).
 This fork cleans up some of the code so there's only a single WindyAPI call with a global variable used to reduce some of the complexity.

 ### INTRODUCTION
-  his is a module for [MagicMirror](https://github.com/MichMich/MagicMirror) that adds the [Windy](https://www.windy.com/) weather map and was originally written by santi4488 as [MMM-windy](https://github.com/santi4488/MMM-windy).
+This is a module for [MagicMirror](https://github.com/MichMich/MagicMirror) that adds the [Windy](https://www.windy.com/) weather map and was originally written by santi4488 as [MMM-windy](https://github.com/santi4488/MMM-windy).
 This is an extensive re-write that adds several new options, like adding your Lat & Lon to center on your location, setting zoom level and most importantly - adding the layer your prefer to see.
 You can choose from: wind, rain, clouds, temperature, pressure, currents and waves (free version).
 Further it now has support for voice control through [MMM-VoiceControlMe](https://github.com/Mykle1/MMM-VoiceControlMe) :)

 Enjoy!